The latest news!

 10 Effective Strategies to Speed Up Your Recruitment in 2025 (part 2)

 Discover 5 advanced strategies for your 2025 recruitments.
 Learn how to target passive candidates, master social recruiting, and optimize employee referrals.
-Finalize your plan to recruit the top talents.Welcome to the second part of our guide dedicated to accelerating your recruitment process.
+Finalize your plan to recruit top talent.Welcome to the second part of our guide dedicated to accelerating your recruitment process.
 After exploring the first five strategies, we will now look into more bold and targeted approaches.The following five hacks will help you stand out, attract rare profiles, and finalize your action plan for faster and more relevant hiring in 2025.6.
 Questioning the probation period: a bold strategy?What if one of the major obstacles to hiring was the probationary period itself?
-Without systematically abolishing it, it might be wise to consider its elimination for certain positions.
+Without systematically abolishing it, it might be wise to consider eliminating it for certain positions.
 This is the bold gamble that SAUR (a water management company) took in March 2021 to accelerate its massive recruitment campaigns.👍 By removing this psychological barrier, the company significantly increased its attractiveness.
-The initiative, initially tested on specific profiles for a year, was a success and subsequently expanded.This new approach has prompted recruiters to refine their upfront assessment process to minimize the risk of error.
-Specifically, the company has recorded a significant reduction in its hiring time and a noticeable decrease in turnover within the first six months.7.
-Mastering social recruiting for a direct and mobile approachThe role of social media in recruitment has changed profoundly.
-The era of the simple link redirecting to a career site is over, especially since more than 60% of job seekers are searching for employment from their smartphones and the Millennial generation represents more than 75% of the workforce.Visionary groups such as Orange or Thales have embraced this by developing their own mobile recruitment applications (Orange Jobs, Thales World 4U).
-This allows them to maintain direct and constant contact with talent through notifications on a platform they are proficient in.Social recruiting involves starting the conversation directly where the candidates are.→ On LinkedIn, a premium account gives you access to InMail messages, which allow you to directly contact relevant profiles outside of your network.→ Platforms like WhatsApp allow for the creation of automated qualification processes to filter applications.
+The initiative, initially tested on specific profiles for a year, was a success and was subsequently expanded.This new approach has prompted recruiters to refine their upfront evaluation process to minimize the risk of error.
+Specifically, the company has recorded a significant reduction in its hiring times and a noticeable decrease in turnover within the first six months.7.
+Mastering social recruiting for a direct and mobile approachThe role of social media in recruitment has changed dramatically.
+The era of the simple link redirecting to a career site is over, especially since more than 60% of candidates search for a job using their smartphone and the Millennial generation represents over 75% of the workforce.Visionary groups such as Orange or Thales have embraced this by developing their own mobile recruitment applications (Orange Jobs, Thales World 4U).
+This allows them to maintain direct and constant contact with talent through notifications on a platform they are proficient with.Social recruiting involves starting the conversation directly where the candidates are.→ On LinkedIn, a premium account gives you access to InMail messages, which allow you to directly contact relevant profiles outside of your network.→ Platforms like WhatsApp allow for the creation of automated qualification processes to filter applications.
 The goal is to capture the attention of increasingly sought-after candidates by using their preferred communication channels.8.
-Unearthing Hidden Talents: The Art of Recruiting Passive CandidatesA proactive recruitment strategy involves looking beyond actively searching candidates to target so-called "passive" profiles.These professionals, who are not actively seeking to change jobs but remain open to great opportunities, represent a pool of high-quality talent.
-The major advantage is that they are not overwhelmed with competing offers at the time you approach them.👍 This approach requires a relational and personalized method.
-It's less about offering 'another job' than presenting a project and a vision that can generate genuine and lasting interest.Recruiting passive candidates is a sophisticated method to enhance the diversity and expertise of your teams, giving you a decisive competitive edge in the talent war.9.
+Unearthing Hidden Talents: The Art of Recruiting Passive CandidatesA proactive recruitment strategy involves looking beyond actively searching candidates to target so-called "passive" profiles.These professionals, who are not actively seeking to change jobs but remain open to attractive opportunities, represent a pool of high-quality talent.
+The major advantage is that they are not overwhelmed with competing offers when you approach them.👍 This approach requires a relational and personalized method.
+It's less about offering "another job" than presenting a project and a vision that can generate genuine and lasting interest.Recruiting passive candidates is a sophisticated method to enhance the diversity and expertise of your teams, giving you a decisive competitive edge in the talent war.9.
 Prioritize skills over degrees for fairer recruitmentThe myth of the perfect candidate, matching a job description in every way, is persistent.
 What if, in 2025, you placed more trust in the assessment of actual skills rather than just the reading of a resume?A degree, no matter how prestigious, does not always guarantee agility and the ability to solve complex problems in today's professional world.It's not about hiring based on a gut feeling, but rather implementing objective evaluation methods, as the tech sector already does with its technical tests and problem-solving interviews.
 For other sectors, role-playing, case studies, or online assessment platforms are powerful tools.
 Team-based recruitment also allows for multiple perspectives, helps avoid biases, and strengthens the objectivity of the process.10.
 Turn your employees into ambassadors with an effective referral programActivate your best talent acquisition channel: your own teams.
-Their personal and professional networks are a pool of qualified profiles often more aligned with your company culture.If establishing a referral program is the foundation, an attractive referral bonus is the driving force that ensures the commitment of your employees.
+Their personal and professional networks are a pool of qualified profiles that are often more aligned with your company culture.If establishing a referral program is the foundation, an attractive referral bonus is the driving force that ensures the commitment of your employees.
 Also make sure to facilitate their ambassador role by providing them with ready-to-use and easy-to-share content: clear job descriptions, introductory videos, etc.Conclusion: From Strategy to Action with an Expert PartnerThese ten strategies, from AI to co-optation, make up a comprehensive roadmap for modernizing your recruitment practices.
 But what to do when time and internal resources are lacking to effectively deploy them?This is where turning to an expert partner like Jobloom becomes truly meaningful.
-Seeking our firm's services is not just about outsourcing a task; it's about integrating strategic expertise into your team.We provide you with in-depth knowledge of the job market, access to exclusive talent pools, and proven processes.
+To engage our firm is not just to outsource a task; it's to integrate strategic expertise into your team.We provide you with in-depth knowledge of the job market, access to exclusive talent pools, and proven processes.
 Our industry knowledge enables us to understand your unique challenges and develop a customized search strategy to find the candidates who will truly make a difference.Don't let a complex recruitment process hinder your growth.
 Contact Jobloom to discuss how we can help you attract and recruit top talent more quickly.

 Ready to optimize your recruitment in 2025?
 Discover the top 5 hacks from our guide to attract the best talent faster.
 From AI to the perfect job offer, speed up your hiring process.At Jobloom, we are convinced that efficiency and clarity are the pillars of successful recruitment.
-In this two-article series, we present to you 10 concrete recruitment hacks that are directly applicable to energize your hiring processes in 2025.Discover in this first part the first 5 strategies that will help you attract, assess, and recruit the best profiles with renewed agility.1.
+In this two-part article series, we present to you 10 concrete recruitment hacks that are directly applicable to energize your hiring processes in 2025.Discover in this first part the first 5 strategies that will help you attract, assess, and recruit the best profiles with renewed agility.1.
 Integrate AI to automate and optimize your HR processesArtificial intelligence represents a true technological revolution for sourcing and preselection phases, allowing for a profound optimization of your recruitment funnel.Advanced algorithms are now capable of analyzing resumes and cover letters to identify key skills and relevant backgrounds, which drastically reduces the time allocated for manual sorting of applications.Moreover, the implementation of intelligent communication systems allows for the automation of some exchanges with candidates, ensuring a smooth and transparent communication.
 This personalized approach enhances the candidate experience while freeing up valuable time for your teams.Recruit faster and better with the ATS JobloomJobloom a été conçu par des experts RH pour répondre aux défis du terrain.
-Notre ATS intègre des fonctionnalités pensées pour rationaliser l'ensemble de votre cycle de recrutement :Centralization and tracking of applications for a 360° view.Automation of communication to keep candidates engaged.Creating a pool of qualified talents, constantly updated and easy to search.2.
+Notre ATS intègre des fonctionnalités pensées pour rationaliser l'ensemble de votre cycle de recrutement :Centralization and tracking of applications for a 360° view.Automation of communication to keep candidates engaged.Creating a pool of qualified talents, constantly updated and easy to query.2.
 Expand your reach with sponsored job listingsTo significantly expand your talent pool and shorten your hiring time, consider investing in targeted advertising campaigns for your job postings.LinkedIn is the platform of choice for this type of paid advertising, offering a range of formats and pricing models suited to your goals, including:Increased visibility of your listings in the search results of active candidates.Push notifications sent directly to the mobile devices of qualified profiles.Broadcasting your ads in the news feed of users who precisely match your targeting criteria.Sending targeted recommendation emails to reach the most relevant talents.LinkedIn's advertising model is primarily based on cost per click (CPC), which means you only pay when a potential candidate shows concrete interest by viewing your ad.3.
 Write job descriptions that convert: clarity and impactYour ideal candidate should be able to envision themselves in the position in the blink of an eye.
 To achieve this:→ Abandon the endless lists of skills.
 Opt for concise sentences, structured around action verbs that describe the concrete tasks and responsibilities of the position.→ Ban corporate jargon and excessive job titles ("ninja", "rockstar", "guru").
 They lack inclusivity and can deter excellent candidates from applying.→ Play the transparency card by indicating a salary range.
 Do not forget to list the additional benefits (perks) and the distinctive elements of your company culture.→ Clarify your remote work policy: how many days per week?
 Which ones?
 Who decides?
 Be specific and factual.A study by HelloWork reveals a significant gap: while 55% of candidates consider this information on teleworking crucial from the job offer, only 31% of recruiters mentioned it in 2022.4.
 Consider the freelance talent pool for your specific needsLong confined to the tech sector, freelancing has experienced exponential growth.
-In Belgium, independent workers make up nearly a quarter of the workforce: a pool of talent that is often underutilized.Let's dispel a persistent myth: the majority of freelancers are highly skilled experts.
+In Belgium, independent workers make up nearly a quarter of the workforce: a pool of talent that is often underutilized.Let's dispel a persistent myth: the vast majority of freelancers are highly skilled experts.
 More than half of them have embraced this status after the age of 40, backed by solid professional experience.
 Their diverse background across various organizations gives them a valuable external perspective, capable of enhancing your strategic vision.5.
 Stand out with an authentic employer brand and quality contentThe advent of generative AI has democratized content creation (articles, visuals, videos), but often at the expense of originality.
-We are witnessing a phenomenon similar to the arrival of Auto-Tune in music: everyone can seem 'on pitch', but uniformity threatens creativity and authenticity.This is particularly true for your employer brand.
-To preserve your uniqueness and faithfully embody your values, your content strategy must prioritize quality over quantity.Regardless of the chosen medium (blog, video, podcast...), each publication should be designed to inform, engage, and build an authentic connection with your audience.
+We are witnessing a phenomenon similar to the arrival of Auto-Tune in music: everyone can appear 'on key', but uniformity threatens creativity and authenticity.This is particularly true for your employer brand.
+To preserve your uniqueness and faithfully embody your values, your content strategy must prioritize quality over quantity.Regardless of the chosen medium (blog, video, podcast...), each publication should be designed to inform, engage, and create an authentic connection with your audience.
 Every piece of content should have a specific purpose within your communication ecosystem, and not just serve as filler.Conclusion and Call to ActionImplementing these first five strategies is the initial step to modernize your recruitment processes.
-But to turn these efforts into tangible and lasting results, it is essential to equip yourself with the right tools.This is precisely where Jobloom comes in.
+But to turn these efforts into tangible and lasting results, it is essential to equip yourself with the right tools.This is exactly where Jobloom comes in.
 Our all-in-one recruitment platform (ATS) is designed to centralize your efforts, automate time-consuming tasks, and empower you to focus on what's most important: creating human connections with top talent.Ready to take it to the next level?
 Find out how Jobloom can simplify and speed up your entire recruitment process.
 Schedule a customized demo with our experts today.

 Beyond Automation: 5 Tech Trends Redefining the Future of HR